Easy Halloween pretzels are the perfect Halloween treat, featuring chocolate covered pretzels and festive sprinkles!

 HALLOWEEN PRETZELS FOR AN EASY CLASS TREAT

-Life is busy enough, isn’t it?
-Don’t get me wrong: The start of fall is absolutely my favorite time of year, but when the holiday marathon begins to roll through town, us moms have to move that shifter into overdrive and put the pedal to the metal.
-It’s party time.
-Literally.
-So.
-Many.
-Parties.
-So many programs.
+When the holiday marathon begins to pick up steam and rolls through town, many of us moms are left with no choice than to move that shifter into overdrive and put the pedal to the metal.
+It’s party time…quite literally.
+So many parties, so many school programs…so little time.
 It can be tough to keep up.
-And, as much as we would all like to be crowned “Mom of the Year,” we can’t Betty Crocker every school function, now can we?
-No. Sometimes we need a little bit of a break; a little more free time, if you will.
+As much as we’d all like to be crowned “Mom of the Year,” there are years we can’t Betty Crocker every single function.

 CHOCOLATE WAFERS MAKE MELTING CHOCOLATE EASY